How We Get In the Way Of Our Own Financial Success

 - That you will outshine someone you’re close to and make him or her look or feel bad

-These beliefs feel true and real because they’ve become ingrained in us, but they’re neither true nor real, says Hendricks.
-Meanwhile, your mind being the great protector it is, steps in with mechanisms to keep you where it feels—where you feel—deep down is your safe place based on your self-concept.
-Whether in a lower-paying job, a less-than-healthy relationship, having short bursts of happiness interrupted by problems, or never getting your business beyond that mediocre revenue point, despite trying for years.
+These beliefs feel true and real because they’ve become ingrained in us, but the good news is they’re neither true nor real, says Hendricks.
+It’s just that your mind being the great protector it is, steps in with mechanisms to keep you where it feels—where you feel—deep down is your safe place based on your self-concept.

 It’s like having faulty code in a computer.
 The computer acts on that faulty code until you manually change it.
-In the same vein, any fear, anxiety, worry or stress you have about money or success can trigger chemical reactions that trigger feelings and symptoms in an endless cycle that can lead to bad money decisions.
+But the point is, you can change it.

 The Upper Limit Breakthrough